-During the last decade small-scale industrial development has seen many craft villages increase production up to five fold.
-This is in line with rapid national economic development, however, the consequence is increased waste and environmental pollution with the resources of the landscape becoming overused.
+During the last decade, along with rapid national economic development many craft villages have increased production up to five fold through small-scale industrial development.
+However, the consequence of this shift is increased waste and environmental pollution with the resources of the landscape becoming overused.